2003 Redcar and Cleveland Borough Council election

 Map of the results of the 2003 Redcar and Cleveland council election.
 Labour in red, Liberal Democrats in yellow, Conservatives in blue, independents in grey and East Cleveland Independents in pink.

-The 2003 Redcar and Cleveland Borough Council election took place on 1 May 2003 to elect members of Redcar and Cleveland Unitary Council in England.
+An election took place on 1 May 2003 to elect members of Redcar and Cleveland Unitary Council in England.
 The whole council was up for election with boundary changes since the last election in 1999.
 The Labour party lost overall control of the council to no overall control.

 Background

 Between 1999 and 2003 the Local Government Boundary Commission for England had made changes to the wards of the council.
 The changes included renaming Belmont ward to Westworth, and Redcar ward to Zetland, with 18 of the 22 wards having boundary changes.

 Before the election Labour ran the council with 31 seats, compared to 14 Conservatives, 11 Liberal Democrats and 3 East Cleveland Independents.
 In total 151 candidates stood for the 59 seats that were being contested, an increase of 9 from the 1999 election.

 The election had a trial of all postal voting to try and increase turnout, with ballots being delivered to voters 2 weeks before the election.